AherRahul/portfolio-v1/content/articles/11-java-fundamentals/do-while-loop.md

 }
 ```

-In this menu example, the program keeps displaying the menu until the user decides to exit by entering option 3.
-This way, the user is guaranteed to see the menu at least once.
+In this scenario, users are prompted continuously until they enter the correct password, ensuring controlled access.

+### Menu-Driven Programs

+Another typical use case is creating interactive menus where options are shown repeatedly until the user decides to exit.

+#### Menu Example

 ```java
 import java.util.Scanner;